 Basic NBA Rules

 International, Olympic, and league basketball follow a similar set of rules, but they aren’t exactly the same.
-The NBA has specific rules which are essential for spectators and bettors to know.
+The NBA has specific rules which are essential for spectators and bettors to know when looking for the best odds.

 The rules of the NBA state that the aim of the game is to score points and the team with the highest score at the end of the game wins.
 Winning games leads to a better position at the end of the regular season.